 Apple shocked fans by reducing the battery capacity of both the iPhone 6S and iPhone 6S Plus, but it claims the greater efficiency of iOS 9 will more than make up for this.

-Perhaps more interesting, however, is Apple says iOS 9 will also make existing iPhones, iPads and iPod touches last longer and it gives the example of an iPhone 6 getting an hour of extra use from a charge.
+Perhaps more interesting, however, is Apple says iOS 9 will also make existing iPhones, iPads (with its new feature “how to connect ipad to a tv“) and iPod touches last longer and it gives the example of an iPhone 6 getting an hour of extra use from a charge.
 How this also translates to other iOS devices remains to be seen.

 Reduced Installation Size